Electrical Assembly Technician

-- A solid electrical aptitude which enables the use of sound judgment and the proper use of NEC code and wiring techniques
+- A solid electrical aptitude that enables the use of sound judgment and the proper use of NEC code and wiring techniques

-- Comfortable working with a wide variety of hand, electrical and pneumatic tools and the understanding of which tools are best to use in a given situation
+- Comfortable working with a wide variety of hand, electrical, and pneumatic tools and the understanding of which tools are best to use in each situation

 - Ability to lift 50 pounds